Category Archives: Middle Eastern

 (Note: Yes, the wreath is still hanging in May, that is part of the charm)

 The restaurant has been successful over the years.
-Last year Nazareth moved into a former Chili’s restaurants about one-quarter mile from its original location.
+In 2010 Nazareth moved into a former Chili’s restaurant about one-quarter mile from its original location.
 The move greatly expanded the dining area and added a bar to the mix.
-On my visit, the bar was packed and a one man band singing 1970′s era cover songs echoed throughout the restaurant.
+On my visit, the bar was packed and a one man band singing 1970’s era cover songs echoed throughout the restaurant.
+That site did so well that have now moved to yet another sit on Hamilton Road.
 Nazareth is still a family operation with family members mixed among employees in the kitchen and waiting tables too.

 The menu is classic Middle Eastern offering all of the staples of this type of cuisine.
 There are some unexpected items for diversity sake including Freedom Fries, a grilled bologna sandwich, Rachel’s gyro with American cheese, a Catfish gyro and beer-battered onion rings.